What are some tips for how to tell children about divorce?

 But then after that, that’s where the children’s questions might start coming in.
 So over time, they'll start asking more and more - sometimes out of the blue.

-So parents should be prepared for talking to the kids at that point as questions come up.
+So parents should be prepared for talking to the kids at that point as a question comes up.
 And to be answering honestly and age appropriately for what the children ask and are capable of processing based on their age and maturity level.
 This approach can really help children dealing with divorce"

 How to tell kids about divorce in healthy and loving ways